sf-wdi-37/installfest/environment-setup/README.md

 ## Customization

 ### Styles

-If you haven't done anything to personalize the terminal yet that's fine, but it will probably look a little boring (and hard to read).
+If you haven't done anything to personalize the terminal yet, it's probably a little harder to read than it needs to be.
 We recommend adding some styles to the bash shell.
 [Solarized](http://ethanschoonover.com/solarized) is a great theme for this purpose.

 1. [Download](http://ethanschoonover.com/solarized/files/solarized.zip) the zip file of all the themes.
 2. Unzip it by double-clicking